 The last time UVM administered a campus climate survey was in 2011, with follow-up focus group sessions in 2012.

 What did the University do with the results from the 2011 survey?

 When we conducted our last campus climate survey in 2011, including a follow up with focus groups in 2012, we developed initiatives based on a number of recommendations including but not limited to, the faculty professional development series delivered by the Center for Teaching and Learning and the Center for Cultural Pluralism; the restructure of the Presidential Commissions into one advisory body, the President’s Commission for Inclusive Excellence; the development of Inclusive Excellence at the University of Vermont: A Framework for Building a More Diverse, Inclusive and Multiculturally Competent Campus; the deployment of a Staff Pay Equity Study; enhancement of UVM’s staff exit interview process; and the creation of the President’s Senior Leadership Professional Development Series.
 Both the results from the Campus Climate Survey and the focus group outcomes where shared with the Board of Trustees and the University community.

 How can I take the survey?

-All current UVM faculty, staff and students will receive an e-mail from Dr. Wanda Heading-Grant, Vice President for Human Resources, Diversity and Multicultural Affairs, with a link inviting them to participate in the survey.
-Community members will be able to participate on multiple devices (i.e., computers, tablets, smartphones).
-Anyone who would like to participate can also access the survey online.
+All current UVM faculty, staff and students received an e-mail from Dr. Wanda Heading-Grant, Vice President for Human Resources, Diversity and Multicultural Affairs, with a link inviting them to participate in the survey.
+Community members were able to participate on multiple devices (i.e., computers, tablets, smartphones).
+The survey is now closed.